 As a voluntary association, InterAction’s PVO Standards derive their weight and credibility from the collective commitment of the membership.
 The standards are not to be understood as supplanting the need for each individual member organization to manage its affairs with a concern for matters of program quality and individual and organizational integrity; rather, they are intended to complement the commitment of every member organization.

 The PVO Standards FAQ , as well as the PVO Standards Guidance documents will answer most questions that arise about the standards.
 InterAction staff remain available to provide technical support for any member organization seeking to improve its accountability and compliance with the standards.

-InterAction members successfully completed their mandatory biennial compliance with InterAction PVO Standards through Self-Certification-Plus exercise by December 31, 2012.
-To date InterAction members have gone through four mandatory self-certification processes, each one building on the previous year’s processes while strengthening and increasing their capacity to meet compliance.
+InterAction members successfully completed their mandatory biennial compliance with InterAction PVO Standards through Self-Certification-Plus exercise by December 31, 2014.
+To date InterAction members have gone through five mandatory self-certification processes, each one building on the previous year’s processes while strengthening and increasing their capacity to meet compliance.

 This rigorous self -certification process evaluates a member's compliance with standards in areas of governance and administration; program standards and organizational commitment standards.
 It provides an opportunity for dialogue between an organization’s senior staff and its board and also affords members an opportunity to review their organizational practices, update and revise existing policies and draft new ones where they are missing, all with the end of improving their organizational effectiveness and accountability.

-In 2012 InterAction members are again required to go complete a mandatory standards compliance process through Self-Certification-Plus (SCP).
-The 2012 Self-Certification-Plus Compliance Form must be submitted to InterAction by each member organization no later than December 31, 2012.
-The compliance process is mandatory for all InterAction members every other year and noncompliance will result in suspension from InterAction membership
+The 2016 Self-Certification Plus Compliance Form must be submitted to InterAction by each member organization no later than December 31, 2016.
+The compliance process is mandatory for all InterAction members every other year and noncompliance will result in suspension from InterAction membership.